callstack/ts-regex-builder/README.md

 # TS Regex Builder

-User-friendly Regular Expression builder for TypeScript and JavaScript.
+Structured Regular Expression builder for TypeScript and JavaScript.

 ## Goal

-Regular expressions are a powerful tool for matching complex text patterns, yet they are notorious for their hard-to-understand syntax.
+Regular expressions are a powerful tool for matching simple and complex text patterns, yet they are notorious for their hard-to-understand syntax.

 Inspired by Swift's Regex Builder, this library allows users to write easily and understand regular expressions.